spaopaos/seismology-earthquake-ctlog-workflow-with-agent/README.md

 A reusable workflow for a general agent to prepare regional seismic data and execute PhaseNet+, GaMMA, HYPOINVERSE, first-round CT HypoDD, PALM MESS, and post-MESS joint CC+CT HypoDD.
 The final joint stage uses independent PhaseNet+ arrivals for CT and produces exactly three CC-threshold catalogs.
 The agent adapts uncertain raw input layouts; standardized archives, maintained converters, versioned tools, contracts and QC connect the scientific stages.

-The 0.3.0-dev revision adds `post_detection_relocation` after `detection`.
-Read [post-MESS joint relocation](docs/POST_MESS_RELOCATION.md) for inputs, parameters, output states and migration.
-Start a new run when adopting this revision; retain old run contracts and knowledge locks.

-**Start with [AGENTS.md](AGENTS.md) when handing this package to another agent.** No conversation history is required.
 Project-authored code uses MIT; third-party software retains its own terms.

 This release targets **Linux x86-64** and includes pinned native binaries and a local PhaseNet+ checkpoint in the offline distribution.
 Its environment snapshots originate from a glibc 2.31 host.
 Run the compatibility checks on the destination machine.
 See [validation scope](docs/VALIDATION.md); another physical machine and another observed region must be evaluated there before claiming they have been tested.